Selecting the Right Job Analysis Process for Employers

 The first step in the job analysis process is to understand the purpose of the job analysis.
 This could be for the creation of job descriptions, job evaluations, or for the selection of suitable candidates.

-What Is a Job Analysis in HRM?
+What is a job analysis in HRM?

 In Human Resource Management (HRM), job analysis is the process of identifying and determining the detailed job duties and requirements and the relative importance of these duties for a given job.